University of Massachusetts Minuteman Marching Band: Band Culture

 Each instrument section of the band takes on its own unique identity, featuring Greek letters, various traditions, and section attire that help create community within the band.

 Flutes/Piccolos: The Flute section's Greek letters are ΒΣΛ.
 The flutes are known for their "Sparkle Hut" and wear red ribbons in their hair on gamedays and other performances.

 Clarinets: The Clarinet section (also known as Netline Bestline) has the Greek letters ΛΒΣ.
 The clarinets wear purple bandanas on gamedays and other performances.

 Alto Saxophones: The alto saxophone section (heard when chanting "Fish, Fish, Fish!") has the Greek letters ΣΑΧ.
 The altos wear red bandanas on gamedays and other performances.

 Tenor Saxophones: The tenor saxophone section has the Greek letters ΣΔΜ.
 Tenors wear black bandanas on gamedays and other performances.

 Baritone Saxophones: The baritone saxophone section has the Greek letters ΒΦΣ.
 The "baris" wear blue and white bandanas on gamedays and other performances.

 Trumpets: The trumpet section (also known as the Hogline) does not have Greek letters, but instead has the quasi-Latin phrase "Hogo Ergo Sum", a play on Descartes' cogito, ergo sum.
 The trumpets (members are called Hogs) wear thin red elastic bands on gamedays and other performances.

-Mellophones: The 'mellos' are known for promoting "tuning time" as "Confidence O'Clock".
+Mellophones: The mellophone section (also known as mellos) have the greek letters ΜΔΣ, and they are known for promoting "tuning time" as "Confidence O'Clock".
 The mellos wear yellow bandanas on gamedays and other performances.

 Trombones: The trombone section (also called the Bones) has a combination of Greek letters and symbols, Δ#$.
 The trombones wear green bucket hats on gamedays and other performances.

 Marching Baritones: The marching baritone section has the Greek letters ΕΥΦ and calls itself "the Euphs" (named after the euphonium) and has the proper name "EuphMass" (taken once again from euphonium and combined with the similar-sounding "UMass").
 The euphs wear camouflage bandanas on gamedays and other performances.

 Sousaphones: The sousaphones, who call themselves the Tubas or T-SUBs, do not have Greek letters; Their symbol is called the "Super-T" and is similar to Superman's logo replaced with a T. The sousaphones wear sunglasses on gamedays and other performances.

 Percussion: The drumline and front ensemble host the Greek letters ΦΒΔ.
 In rehearsals and some performances, snares wear Philadelphia Phillies hats, tenor drums wear Atlanta Braves hats, basses wear Boston Red Sox hats, and cymbals wear "Life is Good" hats.
 The members of the percussion section also have sweatshirts and shirts emblazoned with their Greek letters.

 The band also hosts many different traditions at games, performances, and during/after rehearsals.
 Events such as Trombone Friday, Banana Wednesday, and section dinners bring band spirit and morale up.
 As the band marches during the drumline cadence, each section creates "shenanigans" that they will perform during the cadence.
 These are often small sayings and phrases that are included alongside the cadence that often have very little or no meaning and bring life and energy to the cadence, for the band members and audience alike.